JakkuAzzo/GuyRofe/README.md

 # Guy Rofe — Static Rebuild

-This repository contains a static rebuild of Guy Rofe's photography portfolio based on the Wix exports gathered in `/guy`.
+This repository contains a static rebuild of Guy Rofe's photography portfolio.
 The new site is handcrafted for GitHub Pages, with local assets, modular CSS/JS, and accessible HTML.

 ## Structure